 1. Practice good hair care.
 Many people are surprised to learn that a hairstyle or even the way they wash and dry their hair has contributed to their hair loss.
-You can find out whether your hair care may be leading to your hair loss by asking yourself the questions on this page: Good hair care may head off hair loss.
+By following tips that dermatologist give their patients, you can learn How to stop damaging your hair.

 2. Do not stop taking a medicine that your doctor prescribed.
 Some medicines can cause hair loss.
 Doctors warn that you should not stop taking a medicine that your doctor prescribed if you see hair loss.
 Immediately stopping some medicines can cause serious side effects.

 If you think a medicine may be causing hair loss, talk with the doctor who prescribed the medicine.
 Ask if the medicine could be causing your hair loss.
 If the medicine seems to be the cause, ask your doctor whether you can take another medicine.

 3. Realize that your hair loss may be temporary.
 Some things in life cause temporary hair loss.
 These include illness, childbirth, and stress.

 During a very stressful time, your body may react by causing more hairs than normal to go into resting phase.
 The medical term for this condition is telogen (tee-lə-jen) effluvium (ih-flu-vee-uhm).
 During telogen effluvium, the body sheds a dramatic amount of hair.
 For most people, the hair will start to grow again without any help.

 4. Make an appointment to see a dermatologist.
 Many things can cause hair loss.
 If hair loss concerns you, be sure to see a dermatologist.
 A dermatologist can find the cause and tell you what you what to expect.